 We began with a striped collection, featuring classic pyjamas in simple one colour designs.
 The cut and fit of every piece is carefully considered to create an oversized but flattering pyjama that looks chic but, ultimately, is as comfortable as possible to sleep in.
-The shirts have a boxy fit, to allow for unrestricted movement in bed, and the trousers have a flat tie-waist.

-Our intention is to consciously create truly comfortable nightwear to promote a good night’s sleep and a moment of relaxation at the end of the day.
+Our intention is to consciously create truly comfortable women's nightwear to promote a good night’s sleep and a moment of relaxation at the end of the day.
 It’s about the pure joy of putting on a good pair of pyjamas, which signals switching off.

 As a small but growing business, we constantly listen and respond to the feedback and needs of our customers, as well as constantly researching best practice.
-It’s an ongoing process of refining our pieces and making the necessary changes to ensure we are as ethical as we can be.
+It’s an ongoing process of refining our pieces and making the necessary changes to ensure we are as ethical and sustainable as we can be.

 We carefully select our retail partners, ensuring we work only with responsible retailers who share our vision for sustainability and understand that our aim is not to produce something new every month, but instead focus on beautiful, well-made pieces that live beyond one season.
 Currently we’ve teamed up with Selfridges, and also The Sleep Code, an American mother-daughter duo who focuses on sleep as self-care.
 Most recently, we have joined Net-a-Porter and we are incredibly proud to feature on the Net Sustain platform.

 Sustainability is at the forefront of every decision we make, and we are constantly researching and making changes to reduce our emissions, minimise waste, and encourage the reeducation of expectations for the cost and lifespan of consciously-made products.